 Attend a National Pollinator Week event in your area!
 Check out our friends at the Pollinator Partnership to learn more about Pollinator Week and find an event in your area.

 Looking to do more?
-Here are our top four ways to help honey bees and other pollinators:
+Here are our top five ways to help honey bees and other pollinators:

 However you choose to celebrate, we hope you make National Pollinator Week a sweet one!